dotnet/dotnet-docker/samples/establishing-docker-environment.md

 The following cases would require a different approach:

 * A `Directory.build.props` file exists that specifies additional settings.
 In this case, another `COPY` command is required for `*.props` files.
-* A `nuget.config` file exists that specific additional feeds.
+* A `nuget.config` file exists that specifies additional feeds.
 In this case, another `COPY` command is required for `nuget.config`.
 * The `.csproj` file(s) has dependencies.
 Dependent `.csproj` files must also be copied before running `dotnet restore`, otherwise the command will fail.

 The [complexapp](complexapp) sample contains multiple project files.
 The instructions require that the the `docker build` path is at the location that contains all project files, at [complexapp](complexapp).
 Each of the project files is stored within a child directory within [complexapp](complexapp).